UConn Huskies men's basketball: Retired numbers

-Two men's basketball players have had their numbers retired at UConn.
+Three men's basketball players have had their numbers retired at UConn.
 For more than a century, UConn's basketball programs did not have any retired numbers.
 On December 7, 2018, UConn announced that the No. 34 worn by Ray Allen—along with the No. 50 worn by UConn women's basketball star Rebecca Lobo—would be the first-ever to be permanently retired for each respective team.
 Allen and Lobo were the first players in school history inducted into the Naismith Memorial Basketball Hall of Fame.
 Allen's number retirement ceremony was held at Gampel Pavilion on March 3, 2019.

 On January 30, 2024, UConn announced that the No. 32 worn by Richard Hamilton would be the second number retired by the program.
 Hamilton's number retirement ceremony was held at Gampel Pavilion on February 24, 2024.

+On February 9, 2026, UConn announced that Emeka Okafor's No. 50 would be retired at halftime of the Huskies' February 18 game against Creighton at Gampel Pavilion.

 Huskies of Honor

 The Huskies of Honor program recognizes the top players, coaches and administrators in the history of UConn men's and women's basketball.
 On December 26, 2006, the university announced the inaugural class, which included 13 players and 3 coaches from the men's basketball program.
 The men's basketball inaugural class was formally inducted in a ceremony on February 5, 2007.
 Former athletic director John Toner was inducted on February 28, 2009.
 On April 5, 2011, Kemba Walker was the first men's basketball player to be added to the program since the inaugural inductees, an honor he was bestowed after leading the team to a national championship.

 The Huskies of Honor are each recognized by a four by five foot panel which displays his name, jersey number and years of service, and a plaque which summarizes each's career accomplishments; Both the panels and the plaques are on permanent display at Gampel Pavilion on the main campus of the University of Connecticut in Storrs.